irods/irods_docs/README.md

 $ make
 ```

-The resulting `mkdocs/html` directory will contain the generated standalone documentation.
+The resulting `site` directory will contain the generated standalone documentation.